Cutting Feedback in Misspecified Copula Models: Cutting Feedback for Misspecified Marginals

 \section{Cutting Feedback for Misspecified Marginals}

 This section discusses cutting feedback when the copula function $C(\cdot;\psivec)$ is adequate, but the marginals $F_1(\cdot;\thetavec_1),\ldots,F_m(\cdot;\thetavec_m)$ are misspecified.
-We label the cut posterior for this case ``type 2'' and use the rank likelihood~\citep{hoff07} for its specification.
-Evaluation of this cut posterior is more challenging than that in Section~\ref{sec:cutting1}, and to do so in higher dimensions we introduce an extended rank likelihood~\citep{PitChaKoh2006,hoff07,smith2012estimation} and then define a cut version of the resulting augmented posterior which is both tractable and has the desired type 2 cut posterior as its marginal.
+We label the cut posterior for this case ``type 2'' and use a pseudo likelihood of the rank data for its specification.
+Evaluation of this cut posterior is more challenging than that in Section~\ref{sec:cutting1}, and to do so in higher dimensions we introduce an extension of this pseudo likelihood~\citep{PitChaKoh2006,hoff07,smith2012estimation} and then define a cut version of the resulting augmented posterior which is both tractable and has the desired type 2 cut posterior as its marginal.